 - Madame Tussauds Wax Museum was founded by Marie Tussaud, a native of Strasbourg, France.
 She learned how to sculpt from her mother’s employer, Dr Philippe Curtius, a physician skilled in the art of wax modelling.

 - Young Marie’s first sculpture was Francois Voltaire.
 She made it at the tender age of 16.

 - During the French Revolution, Madame Tussauds was imprisoned.
 During this time, she made death masks of executed nobles.

-- Each subject is invited for a seating to be able to get the right body measurements.
-However, if the subject is a historical figure or has already passed away, a team of researchers will check and dig on hundreds of pictures and get the measurements from there.
+- If the subject is a historical figure or has already passed away, a team of researchers will dig out hundreds of photographs to get the measurements right.

-- All portraits displayed in Madame Tussauds have their hair washed and make-up retouched regularly.
+- All figures displayed in the museum have their hair washed and make-up retouched regularly.

 - There are two maintenance teams that check each figure daily before the museum opens.

-- Tussauds suffered a fire in 1925 and many statues were lost.
-Fortunately, all the moulds remained intact and several pieces were recreated.
+- Madame Tussauds suffered a fire in 1925 and many statues were lost.
+Fortunately, all the moulds remained intact, and several pieces were recreated.

-- Madame Tussauds was hit by a bomb in 1940 during WWII – the bomb destroyed over 350 head moulds, and devastated a cinema which was part of the museum at the time.
+- The museum was hit by a bomb in 1940 during WWII.
+It destroyed over 350 head moulds and devastated a cinema which was part of the museum at the time.

-To get a discount for Madame Tussauds or for faster entry to the celebrated museum, be sure to purchase your Madame Tussauds tickets online in advance.
+To guarantee entry be sure to purchase your Madame Tussauds tickets online in advance here.